 Not soon after, he ran into an issue that Mailchimp support couldn’t fix in time.
 Guess who was happy to switch and pay more?

 Most online businesses use a number of different SaaS products (we use nearly 20 different apps at Groove).

 Think about where your interactions with your SaaS providers take place: almost 100% via email, right?
 Maybe live chat every now and then, or even a phone call from time to time.

 But how many SaaS companies “break the digital plane,” so to speak, and extend a warm personal touch to their customers outside of the internet?

-That’s exactly what Stride does when they send handwritten notes to their customers.
+That’s exactly what Stride (a CRM tool, which got acquired by the founders of KISSmetrics and CrazyEgg) does when they send handwritten notes to their customers.

 By adding a human touch, Stride elevates their customers’ experience beyond what they’d ever expect from a SaaS company.

 3) Out-Care the Competition